 Here you can find information about Easy and Safe Poses for Yoga Beginners

 Do a search for a yoga studio near you and you will find many different types of classes there such senior yoga, kids yoga, mom and toddler classes, etc, so much available!

-13- Yoga is a physical and spiritual practice, originated in Ancient India and many instructors add some spiritual exercises to their practices.
+Yoga is a physical and spiritual practice, originated in Ancient India and many instructors add some spiritual exercises to their practices.
 The chanting of Om at the beginning or at the end of class is very common.
-You might find different in your first class but soon you will be used to it and will decide to join it or not.
+You might feel not too comfortable in your first class but soon you will be used to it and will decide to join the chanting or not.
+More information here.

 Yoga is not in any way closed in towards a certain group.
-Yoga teachers are always including everybody, offering variations on all poses and very generous on sharing what they know.
-It is a non stop learning experience, slow in many ways, the same way that happens with other strong foundations we get in life.
+Yoga teachers are always including everybody, offering variations on all poses and very generous in sharing what they know.
+It is a non-stop learning experience, slow in many ways, the same way that happens with other strong foundations we get in life.

+It is a journey on becoming a fuller person with a stronger body and mind.
 It is not in any way meant for people who just want exercise as a way to lose weight or build a perfect body.
 These things will eventually happen, as a consequence, down the line, not as the initial goal.
-Every yoga pose engages your full body, slowly you will feel your muscles getting tighter, your joints becoming more opened, your posture firm and erect. losing weight comes fast, naturally, in a healthy way.
+Every yoga pose engages your full body, slowly you will feel your muscles getting tighter, your joints will become more open, your posture firm and erect. losing weight comes fast, naturally, in a healthy way.